-“The sumo deadlift allows you to move the bar a shorter distance, therefore, less mechanical work is performed.
+The sumo and conventional deadlift styles require lifters to use slightly different ranges of motion.
+That’s where the argument comes from.
+It goes like this: “The sumo deadlift allows you to move the bar a shorter distance, therefore, less mechanical work is performed.
 Thus, it is cheating.”

-Conventional And Sumo Deadlift Differences
+Conventional and Sumo Deadlift Differences

 Biomechanics is a field of study that applies mechanical principles to the body in order to understand human movement.
 (4) It looks at how muscles, tendons, and bones interact to create motion.

 Work can be expressed by the equation W = F * d, where W = Work, F = Force, and d = distance or displacement.
-A 2000 paper found that when normalized by height conventional deadlifters had 20-25% greater bar displacement than the sumo deadlifters (3).
+A 2000 paper found that when normalized by height, conventional deadlifters had 20-25% greater bar displacement than the sumo deadlifters.
 This is a substantial amount of additional work being done by the conventional lifters.
 However, this is only one data point of a more complex multivariate analysis.

 A moment is a term used in biomechanics to describe the turning, twisting, or rotational effect of a force.
 A moment arm is the length between the joint axis and the force acting on that joint.
-An example of which is demonstrated in the image below.
+An example of this is demonstrated in the image below.

 The greater the distance between the acting force and the axis of rotation, the greater the moment arm.
 Longer moment arms mean greater internal force requirements to overcome external loads and create concentric motion.

 Torque is the measure of force that causes an object to rotate around an axis.
-We can calculate torque using the following equation T=F*r sin(θ).
+You can calculate torque using the following equation T=F*r sin(θ).
 T = Torque, r = the length of the moment arm, and θ is the angle between the force vector and the moment arm.
 When looking at a 2D image of the sumo deadlifts, greater abduction of the knees allows you to bring your hips closer to the bar, thus reducing the moment arm and torque requirements of the hips.
 A visual representation of this can be seen below.

 The difference is due to the additional complexity added by the transverse plane in the 3D model which alters moments.
 The image below outlines the difference between moment arms calculated in 2D vs 3D.

-Inter-Individual Differences In Hip Morphology
+Inter-individual Differences In Hip Morphology

-These differences increased when comparing men and women, with women displaying 9.3% smaller joint space widths than men.
-Another paper titled The Gender Difference of Normal Hip Joint Anatomy found “The male acetabulum has a smaller anteversion and a smaller inclination than the female acetabulum”.
+These differences increased when comparing cisgender men and cisgender women, with women displaying 9.3% smaller joint space widths than men.
+Another paper, titled “The Gender Difference of Normal Hip Joint Anatomy” found “The male acetabulum [the socket of the hip bone where the head of the femur sits] has a smaller anteversion and a smaller inclination than the female acetabulum”.
 (6)